alexmacarthur/macarthur-me-gatsby/src/pages/posts/build-your-own-simple-lazy-loading-functionality-in-wordpress/index.md

 ');
 ```

 And add some CSS that'll hide the images until they're fully loaded, and then allow them to fade in.
+Note that if you do add the following CSS, you'll need to enqueue it in a stylesheet or by some other means.

 ```css
 .lazy-load {